nanostores/nanostores/README.md

 // effects depending on either atom run once, with both new values visible
 ```

+Inside a `batch`, `Map#setKey` writes are coalesced too.
+The listener fires
+once and its `changed` argument is `undefined` (the batch touched multiple
+keys), so `listenKeys` subscribers fire once regardless of which key they
+watch.
+Outside a `batch`, each `setKey` still notifies with its own `changed`
+key as before.

 ### Map Creator

 If you have many similar stores (for instance, in advanced database ORM),